washingtonpost/ans-schema/docs/proposals/2019-03-18-Links-List.md

 ## Proposal

-Add a new content element `links_list` that contains a narrowly-targeted set of functionality around inline recirculation boxes.
+Add a new content element `link_list` that contains a narrowly-targeted set of functionality around inline recirculation boxes.
 Applicable to stories only.

 A links_list may have:
 * A plaintext title
 * A subtype (selected from an enumerated-list configured on a per-organization basis)
-* A sequence of up to 10 and at least one `links_list_item`s, each of which has:
+* A sequence of up to 10 and at least one `link_list_item`s, each of which has:
     * A subtype
     * A plaintext title (required)
     * A link (required)